dakeshi/framework-oriented-programming/Slides/slides.md

 # Lack of documentation
 ### __Tip: Use CocoaPods and copy the configuration__

+^ Unless you have played a lot with Build Settings it's not a straightforward process.
+^ You'll get some errors, missing symbols, unrecognized components and you don't know why.
+^ If you know about it, go ahead with a manual process.
+^ If you don't there's a trick which is based on using CocoaPods.

 ---

 # Storyboards/Xibs in Frameworks
 # __Sucks 😥__
 ### __Tip 1: Keep them in the application target__
 ### __Tip 2: Reuse UI only if it's in code__

 ---